butterpigx/Java-Getter-Setter-Example/README.md

 # Java-Getter-Setter-Example

-This is an example of using a getter method and a setter method with encapsulation.
+This ```Student.java``` file is an example of using a getter method and a setter method with encapsulation.